zjunlp/TRICE/README.md

 Code and datasets for the paper "[Making Language Models Better Tool Learners with Execution Feedback](https://arxiv.org/abs/2305.13068)".

+## 🔔 News

+- We upload a [tutorial](./tutorial/tutorial.pdf) entitled "From Chain-of-Thought to LLM Powered Autonomous Agent".

 ## Quick Links

 * [TRICE](#TRICE)